Customers We've sold products to one of every three Fortune 500 Companies.

 shown below:

-In addition to this there are 4 report file types: MS Word, HTML, Text, and
+report created.
+There are 4 report file types: MS Word, HTML,

-Comma Delimited.
-HTML reports have an additional option
+within report.
+HTML reports have an additional option of specifying

-of specifying either "All In One" or "Side By Side" view.
-The
+either "All In One" or "Side By Side" view.

 Once the report is created it is shown in an